If you're suffering from IBS, you may feel like that's your lot. You've got to put up with it for the rest of your life.

 - Probiotic foods – including live yoghurt, and fermented foods like sauerkraut, kefir, kombucha, miso, and kimchi.

 - Prebiotic foods – foods that feed the good bacteria, including leeks, onions, garlic, green bananas, and cold cooked potatoes.
 They've got something in them called resistant starch which your good bacteria absolutely love!

 - Avoid processed foods – they contain preservatives, additives and emulsifiers that can alter your gut bacteria.

 - Limit alcohol – can damage your gut lining.
 Reduce your alcohol and always have it with food.

-- Eat organic – avoid pesticides and any weed killers.
+- Eat organic – avoid pesticides as much as you can.

 - Identify any infections – get yourself tested for an underlying gut infection or imbalance that could be causing your symptoms.
 Check out my interview with Louise Joyce on how helpful stool testing can be.

 If you want to resolve your IBS, it's worth investigating the root cause.
 Contact us for details of our stool testing and 1-1 support to help get you symptom free!